 Activities for Nursing Students in Clinicals (Video)

-What Does a Student Nurse Do in Clinicals?
+What Does a Nursing Student Do in Clinicals?

-During clinicals, student nurses perform a variety of tasks, including:
+During clinicals, nursing students perform a variety of tasks, including:

-- Participating in interdisciplinary team meetings: Clinicals provide an opportunity for student nurses to participate in meetings with other healthcare professionals to discuss patient care plans and treatment options.
+Participating in interdisciplinary team meetings: Clinicals allow student nurses to participate in meetings with other healthcare professionals to discuss patient care plans and treatment options.
 This could be a large team meeting, or touching base with the interdisciplinary team members individually during the day as they round on the patients.

-Overall, student nurses in clinicals are learning to apply their classroom knowledge in a real-world healthcare setting, while also developing their clinical skills and building relationships with patients and healthcare professionals.
+Overall, student nurses in clinicals are learning to apply their classroom knowledge in a real-world healthcare setting.

-How Do I Do Well in Nursing Clinicals?
+How Can I Do Well in Nursing Clinicals?

 To do well in nursing clinicals, nursing students can follow these tips:

-- Be professional: Follow the dress code and other policies of the healthcare facility.
+Be professional: Follow the dress code and other policies of the healthcare facility.
 Now is not the time to prioritize looking really cute and obsessing over outfit choices.
-The goal is to learn how to be a nurse, not be an IG model.
-Show up on time, be respectful to patients and colleagues, and maintain confidentiality.
+The goal is to learn how to be a nurse, not an IG model.
+Show up on time, respect patients and colleagues, and maintain confidentiality.

-- Reflect on your experiences: After your clinical shift, take time to reflect on what went well and what you could improve.
-Consider how you can apply what you learned to future clinicals and nursing practice.
+Reflect on your experiences: After your clinical shift, take time to reflect on what went well and what you could improve.
+Consider applying what you learned to future clinicals and nursing practice.

 Remember, nursing clinicals are an opportunity to apply classroom knowledge to real-world situations, develop clinical skills, and build professional relationships.
 By being prepared, organized, and professional, nursing students can maximize their learning and contribute to positive patient outcomes.